-Pumpkins are typical fall vegetables, which especially became famous when Halloween made them its symbol.
+Pumpkin is a typical fall vegetable, which especially became famous when Halloween made it into a symbol.

 Key Pumpkin facts

 Height – 8 to 20 inches (20 to 50 cm)